-Authorized to issue: One million common shares

-Issued and capital: 10,000 shares issued to Ramco Systems Corporation for \$100,000

-Voting: Each holder of common stock is entitled to one vote per share.
+Authorized to issue: One million common shares Issued and capital: 10,000 shares issued to Ramco Systems Corporation for \$100,000 Voting: Each holder of common stock is entitled to one vote per share.

-14. Trade payable
+14. Trade payables

-The following table summarizes the Company's trade payable as of March 31, 2023:
+The following table summarizes the Company's trade payables as of March 31, 2025: